Canada’s Intellectual Property Firm

 Late notices

 If a maintenance fee is not paid by the deadline, CIPO must send out a “late notice” setting a late payment deadline, which is the later of: six months after the missed maintenance fee deadline, and two months after the date of the late notice.
 A similar late notice is sent if the deadline to request examination is missed.
 No late notices have been issued since July 2024.
-This means many “late” periods (including for maintenance fee payments) have been extended beyond six months, giving applicants extended opportunities to revive applications.
+This means many “late” periods (including for maintenance fee payments) have been extended beyond six months, giving applicants an extended opportunity to revive applications.
 Third-party rights still apply in many instances after six months, regardless of whether a late notice has been sent.

 Abandonment notices